Drover-01 exploration well

 - A diagnostic test, Diagnostic Fracture Injection Test (DFIT), over one of the target zones was conducted in April 2015.
 This test, which used a mix of water and saline water, assessed reservoir pressure, permeability, natural fracturing and potential for hydraulic fracture stimulation.

-- The results of the DFIT showed that the majority of the target formation at Drover-01 was unlikely to have sufficient natural fracturing or propensity for hydraulic fracturing to achieve a commercial flow rate of gas and the well has been decommissioned and rehabilitated.
+- The results of the DFIT showed that the majority of the target formation at Drover-01 was unlikely to have sufficient natural fracturing or propensity for hydraulic fracturing to achieve a commercial flow rate of gas.

-Mitsui E&P Australia (MEPAU) is planning further exploration work in the permit area.
+Mitsui E&P Australia (MEPAU) is planning further exploration work in the permit area, EP455 exploration permit.

-The technical information gathered at Drover-01 is helping prepare a new forward work program for the renewed permit area being sought.
+The technical information gathered at Drover-01 helped prepare a new forward work program for the renewed permit area.
+This included the airborne surveys undertaken in Q4 2020 and Q1 2021.